goldbergyoni/goldbergyoni/README.md

 ### Architecture planning and consulting

 Over the years, I’ve had the opportunity to plan challenging systems with large organizations (see customer list below).
 I remember once a customer asked me to plan a big system with a team of developers.
 After weeks of hard work, we came up with a skeleton.
 Some stakeholders were disappointed to see that the skeleton was only 300 lines of code and contained very few patterns and layers.
-"What took you so long?" they wondered.
+"What took you so long?" they wondered

 "We carefully chose valuable popular tools to do most of the work for us and removed any unnecessary overhead," we explained.
 For me, simplicity is the ultimate sophistication.
-Fast forward a year, and most of the organization learned to appreciate that flat and nimble architecture that everyone can understand in hours, not weeks
+Fast forward a year, and most of the organization learned to appreciate that lean and flat architecture that everyone can understand in hours, not weeks

 ### Coding for you